haikion/sqf-ide/README.md

-# sqf-ide
+# Side
-SQF-IDE is an integrated development environment based on Eclipse platform and intended primary for SQF programming for Arma 3 PC game.
+Side is an integrated development environment based on Eclipse platform and intended primarily for SQF programming for Arma 3 PC game.
 (WIP)